National Science Week

 The theme for National Science Week (15-21 August 2016) is Drones, Droids and Robots

 'Drones, Droids and Robots' poster for schools

-A poster respresenting the 2016 theme with information on National Science Week 2016 on the reverse will be posted to every Australian school in April.
+A poster respresenting the 2016 theme with information on National Science Week 2016 on the reverse was posted to every Australian school in early May.
 A digital version will also be available for you to print out.

 How do SCHOOLS get involved?

 Apply for a school grant.
 Schools can apply for up to $500 to help them conduct a National Science Week activity/event.
 Applications open on 29 February 2016.
 For more details go to the 2016 National Science Week school grants page.

 Go to a National Science Week event.
 Approximately 1000 events take place around Australia during National Science Week each year, including those delivered by universities, schools, museums and science centres.

 These events attract a wide audience from children to adults, and science amateurs to professionals.
 Over one million people participate in science events across the nation, with another 160 000 taking part in school activities.